 One of the things I learned living in the deep south is few southern cooks use salad dressing for anything.
 I keep both mayonnaise and Miracle Whip in my kitchen stock now.
 Mississippi friends were quick to let us know we needed mayonnaise!

-If using salad dressing I would eliminate the added sugar in the recipe and give the corn salad dressing a taste before adding it.
-You might need a bit more vinegar too to cut some of the sweetness.
+If you choose to use salad dressing anyway I would eliminate the added sugar in the recipe.
+You might need a bit more vinegar to cut through all that sweetness.

-I prefer plain white vinegar in my corn salad.
+I prefer plain white vinegar.
 I have successfully used the last of my white wine or champagne vinegar successfully too.

-Apple cider vinegar could probably be used as a substitute, but I have not tried this.
-Apple cider vinegar is not my favorite kind of vinegar.
-I do use it in some recipes but I think the best use for apple cider vinegar is catching fruit flies.
+Apple cider vinegar could probably be used as a substitute, but I have not tried it, it’s not my favorite.

 The vinegar can be omitted completely.
-The buttermilk in the recipe will add a bit of tang to the dish.
-Most of the corn salads I encountered in the south had more bite than that.
+The buttermilk adds a bit of tang to the dish but most of the corn salads I encountered in the south had more bite than that.
 So give the dish a taste and decide for yourself if it needs vinegar.

 I usually start with 1 tablespoon of vinegar and add 1 more tablespoon if I think it needs more acid.
 I suspect the need for more is related to the sweetness of the corn.

 Yes!
-It actually tastes better when it is made at least 8 hours ahead of time.
+It actually tastes better when it is made at least 2 hours ahead of time.
 It will last about 4 days stored in an airtight container in the refrigerator.

-Our corn salad recipe has mayonnaise in it.
+Not really since has mayonnaise in it.
 Mayonnaise does not freeze well, it separates.
-We do not recommend freezing this salad or any other salad that contains mayonnaise.

 MORE EASY SIDE DISH RECIPES